 Parents can be awarded joint physical custody, meaning that the child splits time between two parents; joint physical custody does not necessarily mean that each parent has the child for 50% of the time.
 Further, the assignment of sole or joint physical custody does not necessarily dictate the amount of child support due from one parent to the other.

-Some see “Sole Physical Custody” as merely a hollow label and others see the importance in how the court orders physical custody.
+Some see “Sole Physical Custody” as merely a hollow label, and others see the importance of how the court orders physical custody.
 Only an experienced, well-read attorney can assist in appreciating the distinctions.

 Legal custody is the authority to make major decisions concerning your child and may be awarded to one or both parents.
 Major decisions include non-emergency medical issues, choice of school, religious upbringing, and consent to obtain a driver’s license.
 There is a presumption within the law that legal custody will be granted jointly, except the presumption reverses when relationships have a history of domestic abuse or other compelling circumstances.
 A parent can overcome the presumptions with the help of an experienced, well-read attorney.